auth0/docs/articles/libraries/lock/v11/migration-guide.md

 If you enable [Custom Domain Names](/custom-domains) and the domain for your website is the same as the custom domain for the Auth0 tenant, Lock will work without any further configuration.

-If you don’t enable Custom Domain Names, given that the requests from your application to Auth0 Server will be cross-domain, you will need to configure your Auth0 client to use Cross Origin Authentication (/cross-origin-authentication).
+If you don’t enable Custom Domain Names, given that the requests from your application to Auth0 Server will be cross-domain, you will need to configure your Auth0 client to use [Cross Origin Authentication](/cross-origin-authentication).

 ### 2. Change Calls to .getProfile()